 TRAIN STOP: RED LINE, JIANTAN STATION , EXIT 1 • GPS COORDINATES MAP: 25.088148, 121.525260

-To reward ourselves for a job well done, we decided to pig out at one the many night markets in Taipei.
+To reward ourselves for a job well done, we decided to pig out on one the many night markets in Taipei.
 The city has at least twenty night markets that I know of, and during our entire stay, we were able to visit only three!
 One of the most famous of these is the Shilin Night Market.
 We were told this is one of the most affordable night markets, and we definitely agree!
 Our rice meal only cost us about TWD90.00 (PHP140.00), enough spare cash to go around shopping and a spree of street food binging!
-And oh yeah, Taiwan Beer until midnight!
+And oh yeah, Taiwan Beer until midnight too!

 |WEEKEND CROWD AT SHILIN NIGHT MARKET|